 This table highlights the key aspects of compensation and wage policies in Puerto Rico.
 Employers must consider these when planning salaries and benefits packages for their workforce.

-Advantages of Using an EOR for Hiring
+Advantages of Using an PEO for Hiring

-By utilizing an EOR solution, companies can mitigate risks associated with contractor liabilities.
+Partnering with an PEO can expedite the onboarding timeline.
+This enables employees to begin working within days rather than establishing a legal entity.
+By utilizing an PEO solution, companies can mitigate risks associated with contractor liabilities.
 They maintain control over their workforce without the need for a subsidiary or branch office.

 Understanding Market Trends and Cost of Living